cyberhobo/wordpress-geo-mashup/readme.txt

 = Translations =

+* Ukranian by [Ivanka of Timetobreak](http://www.timetobreak.com/) added in version 1.8.5
 * German by [Thomas Morvay](http://internet-dienste.biz/) added in version 1.5.4
 * Slovak by B. Radenovich of [Web Hosting Watch](http://webhostingw.com) updated in version 1.5.4
 * Romanian by [Florin Dumitru](http://www.fitnesstimisoara.ro/) added in version 1.5